lexy-language/lexy-language/Introduction/5_Tables.md

 The functions will loop over all rows in a table from the starts and will compare the value of a specific column `searchValueColumn` with the defined `lookUpValue`.
 - If the value in the column equals the `lookUpValue`, the value in the `resultColumn` or row is returned.
 - If the value in the column exceeds the `lookUpValue`, the value `resultColumn` of the previous row or the previous row is returned.

+**NOTE: table search value columns should be sorted from small to large in order these functions to work correctly.
+This also applies to string columns, they should be sorted alphabetically.**

 Examples: [github](https://github.com/lexy-language/lexy-language/tree/main/Specifications/Table/)